kevanbtc/XRPL-Template-system/README.md

 - Auditors / Compliance: to verify that liquidity decisions follow a documented, repeatable process.

 For day‑to‑day operations, see `docs/scoring/README.md`.
 This repository is policy‑driven and dry‑run by default; all real execution remains gated by human approval and on‑ledger checks.

+## Security Plan (External)

+- A comprehensive security plan is maintained in the companion repository: ../fth-xrpl-financial-os/docs/security/README.md.
+Integrate relevant procedures into this repo's operations as needed.